vsraptor/aide/README.md

 #### Using System prompt

-For now very rudimentary ... probably will extend the functionality.
+For now very rudimentary ... probably will extend this functionality.

-Use {body} to specify where to insert your question.
+Use {body} to specify where you want to insert your question.

 	aide: !prompt new task You have the following objective "{body}".
 Create a list of step by step actions to accomplish the goal.
 	Adding new prompt : task